asilvas/cassango/README.md

 * Perform even after index sizes exceed memory capacity (6)

-1. Designed from the ground up for client-to-database patterns
+1. Designed from the ground up for browser-to-database patterns
 2. Differential history supports moving forward and backward in time
 3. With greater than or equal to 99.5% efficiency
 4. Leveraging commodity SSD grade hardware under 50% load for basic operations